johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-11-09-introducing-ado-npm-auth-lite/index.md

 ![screenshot of the onboarding process for non Windows users](screenshot-onboarding-with-other.png)

+This is a significant difference in the onboarding experience.
+The instructions walk through manually creating an `.npmrc` file in a users home directory which contains information including a base 64 encoded Azure DevOps Personal Access Token with the Packaging read and write scopes.
+It is tedious to do.

-This is a significant difference in the onboarding experience. `ado-npm-auth-lite` aims to make the onboarding experience for non Windows users as simple as it is for Windows users.
+`ado-npm-auth-lite` aims to automate the toil, and make the onboarding experience for non Windows users as simple as it is for Windows users.

 There is an official package named [`ado-npm-auth`](https://github.com/microsoft/ado-npm-auth).
-However, [due to issues experienced in using the `ado-npm-auth` package](https://github.com/microsoft/ado-npm-auth/issues/50), I found myself creating `ado-npm-auth-lite`.
+However, [due to issues I experienced in using the `ado-npm-auth` package](https://github.com/microsoft/ado-npm-auth/issues/50), I found myself creating `ado-npm-auth-lite`.
 By the way, the "lite" in `ado-npm-auth-lite` doesn't represent anything in particular; I just couldn't think of another good name.

 ## When do I need to run `ado-npm-auth-lite`?